prof3ssorSt3v3/mad9011/docs/assignments/hybrid7.md

 ## Description

-Based on Week 10's lesson, you are to restore one of the photos provided below in Adobe Photoshop.
+Based on what you have learned in Adobe Photoshop, you are to restore one of the photos provided below.

 <img src="../assets/7-1-PS-hybrid.jpg" alt="Smiley young woman">
 <img src="../assets/7-2-PS-hybrid.jpg" alt="Two young men">